-The short-course tournament is dubbed a tournament for triathlon beginners, families and friends
+The short-course 5150 is dubbed a tournament for triathlon beginners, families and friends

-“In what has been a continually evolving and challenging time globally, we recognize that the postponement may come as a disappointment but look forward to providing athletes with an exceptional race experience in the future,” Ironman press release states.
+“In what has been a continually evolving and challenging time globally, we recognize that the postponement may come as a disappointment but look forward to providing athletes with an exceptional race experience in the future,” states the press release.

-Another race scheduled to take place in Oct.
-2021 is the Go for Gold Sunrise Sprint—a sub-category race to the .
-The Sunrise Sprint is a short distance race for amateur triathletes that features a 750m open-water swim, 20km bike ride and 5km run.
-The new dates for the Go for Gold Sunrise Sprint are Feb.
+Another race scheduled to take place in October 2021 is the Go for Gold Sunrise Sprint.
+The Sunrise Sprint is a short-distance race for amateur triathletes that features a 750-meter open-water swim, 20-kilometer bike ride and five-kilometer run.
+The new dates for the Go for Gold Sunrise Sprint are scheduled on Feb.
 23 (Davao), July 11 (Bohol) and Oct.
 24 (Subic Bay).

 Expect new changes in race protocols

 The International Triathlon Union (ITU) released its COVID-19 prevention guidelines for event organizers that outline what races could be like once they resume.
-Most of the proposed recommendations intend to reduce handshakes and hugs, the sharing of steam rooms or saunas.
-Ironman CEO Andrew Messick told Triathlon magazine that each country will handle ironman races differently.
+Most of the proposed recommendations intend to reduce handshakes and hugs and sharing of steam rooms or saunas.
+Ironman CEO Andrew Messick told Triathlon that each country will handle their races differently.

 In the Philippines, expect triathlon races like the 5150 tournament and Go for Gold Sunrise Sprint to take social distancing seriously.
 This means athletes could be required to stay four meters apart from each other and avoid face-to-face contact.
 According to triathlon coach Don Velasco, triathletes will have to adjust training indoors as well.
 He says that local race organizers could possibly host smaller triathlon events and impose daily testing prior to the race.